abhi2020-ds/abhi2020-ds.github.io/about.md

 <span class="image left"><img src="{{ "/images/profile.jpg" | absolute_url }}" alt="" /></span>

 A Sr Developer - Data Analytics at a leading digital financial firm.
-I have been working in data science and engineering space for 10+ years now.
-From academics perspective I have a M.S degree in Computer Sc from University Of Illinois.
-I also have bachelors degree in Computer Sc from SJB Institute Of Technology at Bangalore India.
+I have been working in data science and engineering space for 10+ years.
+From academics standpoint I have a M.S degree in Computer Sc from University Of Illinois and a bachelors degree in Computer Sc from SJB Institute Of Technology at Bangalore India.

-Technology has always been a passion in my life.
-At high school I was stmbled upon my first encounter with computer and Operating Systems : MS DOS and GW Basic language.
-It was fascinating to see how one can communicate with machine and use it for computing and virtual interaction experience.
-At home, first PC we had was an IBM machine with Windows 98 Operating System installed.
-As I continued to progress towards technical learning I learnt programming languages such as HTML, C, Java and C++ to name a few.
-At present, my professional journey is mainly inclined towards data analytics and engineering using BI platforms like Cognos, ThoughtSpot, and Power BI.
+Technology has been my passion since high school when I stmbled upon my first encounter with computers and Operating Systems : MS DOS and GW Basic language.
+It was fascinating to see how we can communicate with machines and use it for computing along with experiencing virtual interaction.
+At home, IBM machine was my frst PC with Windows 98 Operating System installed.
+As I continued to advance through my technical learning I learnt programming languages such as HTML, C, Java and C++ at an early time.
+At present, my major area of focus is towards data analytics and engineering using BI platforms like Cognos, ThoughtSpot, and Power BI.

   <p>